 Skip to Main Content

 15 million Americans have been diagnosed with the disease of morbid obesity, and many are candidates of bariatric surgery.
-Morbid obesity can be simply defined as: being 100 pounds above ideal body weight, or having a Body Mass Index (BMI) that is over 40.
-Use our BMI calculator to find out what your BMI is.
+Morbid obesity can be simply defined as being 100 pounds above ideal body weight or having a Body Mass Index (BMI) that is over 40.

-The following diseases and health complications have been attributed to morbid obesity:
+What diseases and health complications have been attributed to morbid obesity?

 If you have tried diets, support groups, hypnosis, and multiple other ways of modifying your behavior, but have only experienced temporary success, you should carefully consider bariatric surgery.
 Your weight has most-likely fluctuated over the years, going down with temporary successes, only to climb to an even higher level than before your latest attempt.
 This yo-yo affect is not healthy.
 It’s hard on your body, mind, and emotions.